codefellows/setup-guide/system-setup/linux/4-git.md

 ## Install and Configure Git and GitHub

-Run the following command to ensure that you have the most recent version of `git`:
+Run the following command to ensure that you have the most recent version of git:

 `brew install git || brew upgrade git`